nomadicwind/synapse/doc/product_design.md

 - **Browser Extension:** Provides a pop-up to specify source_type: [Article/Page], [Video], [Audio].

+- **Web Interface:** Provides a web page where users can manually paste URLs or local file paths and specify the source type for information capture.

 - **Mobile App (Android):** Integrates with the native Android Share Sheet for URLs and text, including a dialog to select source_type.
 Provides an in-app feature for recording voice memos.